fnproject/fn/docs/hot-functions.md

 tell the moment it should reading from standard input to start writing to standard output.

-Currently, Functions implements a HTTP-like protocol to operate hot containers, but instead of communication through a TCP/IP port, it uses standard input/output.
+Currently, Fn implements a HTTP-like protocol to operate hot containers, but instead of communication through a TCP/IP port, it uses standard input/output.